Radical 102: Derived characters

 the Chinese zodiac.
 In other signs such as 钿 "coin", the radical has merely phonetic significance.
 In other cases, it is present due to assimilation of a similar but originally distinct radical, as in 胃 "stomach".
 In the ancient Chinese cyclic character numeral system tiāngān, 甲 represents the first Celestial stem.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the kyōiku kanji or kanji taught in elementary school in Japan.
+It is a first grade kanji.